 - Promote opportunities for federal employees to donate their time and talent as part of the new volunteerism component of the campaign.

-- Incorporate messaging specific to retirees—a new donor audience as of 2017—in your communications strategies.
-Ensure they are aware that they can support your organization by once again making a donation through the CFC.
+- Incorporate messaging specific to retirees in your communications strategies.
+Ensure they are aware that they can support your organization by making a donation through the CFC.

 - Talk about the ability to give through payroll deduction, which enables donors to give a little bit each pay period, adding to a significant contribution at the end of the year.